mudkipme/52poke/README.md

 This is a repository to track the infrastructure, deployment, tech documentation and issues in general of 52Poké.

-We believe in the openness, inclusiveness and independence of individual fan communities, and we plan to make 52Poké a set of open source projects in 2020.
-That means everything of 52Poké other than user data, passwords, keys and tokens should be open.
+We believe in the openness, inclusiveness and independence of individual fan communities, and 52Poké is managed by a set of open source projects including this one.
 Most of the projects will be licensed under BSD-3-Clause, MIT or GPLv2.
 To be compatible with [the content license of 52Poké Wiki](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.zh), some projects may choose restrictive licenses which forbid commercial use.

 While these projects are developed for 52Poké, most of them could be useful for similar websites or services, such as [MediaWiki](https://www.mediawiki.org/) wikis, [NodeBB](https://nodebb.org/) forums, [WordPress](https://wordpress.org/) blogs, or fan works related to Pokémon.